skiselev/micro_8088/Building_Instructions.md

 ## Troubleshooting Tips

 * Inspect your board for any soldering issues
-* Check the jumper and switches settings.
-Pay attention to SW3 switch settings, and make sure that the select UMB addresses do not conflict with BIOS extension ROMs.
-For example 0xC0000-0xC7FFF range is normally used by VGA BIOS, make sure that corresponding switch is turned off when using VGA card
+* Check the jumpers and the switches settings.
+Pay attention to the SW3 switch settings, and make sure that the selected UMB addresses do not conflict with BIOS extension ROMs.
+For example 0xC0000-0xC7FFF range is normally used by VGA BIOS, make sure that the corresponding switch is turned off when using VGA card
-* Make sure that your system is getting the power, and that power voltage is within 5%-10% range from the nominal
+* Make sure that your system is getting the power, and that power supply voltage is within 5%-10% range of the nominal voltage
 * Observe the system activity
-  * Any beep codes?
+  * Does it produce any beeping sounds?
   * Using multimeter with frequency measurement or an oscilloscope check for pulses on the key processor and chipset signals:
     * OSC, and CLK (CPU clock) signals
     * AD0 signal on the CPU, A0 signal on ISA bus
     * /MEMR, /MEMW, /IOR, /IOW signals on ISA bus
   * Using an ISA POST card or a backplane with a POST display, check if system outputs any POST codes.
 If so, is there any particular code it is getting stuck on?